-It has been included in the UNESCO list of World Heritage Sites for the reason that is has "conserved its urban fabric to an exceptional degree and with the minimum of modern interventions".
+The medieval, fortified town of Trogir is located on a small island, connected to inland by two small bridges.
+It has been inscribed on the UNESCO list of World Heritage Sites for having "conserved its urban fabric to an exceptional degree and with the minimum of modern interventions".

-Not just that Trogir has a lot to offer for anyone interested in cultural history, it has numerous cozy outdoor restaurants for those who like to just dine and have a few drinks in the utmost beautiful settings.
+While Trogir has a lot to offer for anyone interested in cultural history, it also has numerous cozy outdoor restaurants for dining and having a few drinks in the utmost beauty of the town.

 Where to stay in Trogir